Arnavadi19/mat496-literature-agent/README.md

 A modern AI-powered literature review assistant built with **LangGraph**, **LangChain**, and **OpenAI**, demonstrating cutting-edge agentic AI concepts including RAG, tool calling, and structured outputs.

+## Overview

+This project implements an autonomous AI agent that generates comprehensive academic literature reviews on any research topic.
+The agent uses LangGraph to orchestrate a multi-stage workflow: planning subtopics with GPT-4, searching the web with DuckDuckGo, fetching and processing documents, building a FAISS vector store for semantic search, and synthesizing a complete literature review.
+The system demonstrates agent architectures including conditional edges for quality checks, retry logic, and intelligent caching.

+## Motivation

+This project aligns with course objectives by implementing a practical agentic system using state-of-the-art techniques in natural language processing and information retrieval.
+It demonstrates key concepts including LangGraph workflows, Retrieval-Augmented Generation (RAG) pipelines, vector embeddings, semantic search with FAISS, and structured LLM outputs.
+The agent architecture showcases how multiple AI components can work together autonomously to solve complex research tasks.

+As a researcher in computer vision, I spend considerable time browsing the internet for papers and articles on novel techniques.
+Since the inception of agentic AI, I wanted a search tool (similar to ChatGPT Deep Research) that would conduct preliminary research automatically, saving time and streamlining the literature review process.
+This project addresses that need by automating the tedious task of gathering, synthesizing, and organizing research materials.

 ## Project Overview

 This agent autonomously conducts comprehensive literature reviews by: